 - Take some photographs – if you can, snap some pictures of the scene and your injuries.
 This could be used as evidence.

 Whether you’ve managed to get this evidence or not, our panel of accident claims solicitors covering Cumbernauld could be able to help you with a road accident claim.
+We could advise you on the claims process for a fatal accident, those for head injuries or other road accident injury cases.

 If you had an accident in Cumbernauld town centre, in a public park, or even in a leisure centre, and it was down to disrepair, for example then you could look for accident claims solicitors covering Cumbernauld to help you make a claim.
 Whereas some claims could be made against the local authority, for example, public park or pavement accidents, some could be made against private companies, if they were seen to be responsible for the place you were in when injured.
 For more information regarding these types of circumstances, please get in contact with us.